-6.13.6.1 Every lifeboat shall be powered by a compression ignition engine.
-No engine shall be used for any lifeboat if its fuel has a flashpoint of 43 $^{\circ}$ C or less (closed cup test).

-6.13.6.2 The engine shall be provided with either a manual starting system, or a power starting system with two independent sources of power.
+- 6.13.6.1 Every lifeboat shall be powered by a compression ignition engine.
+No engine shall be used for any lifeboat if its fuel has a flashpoint of 43 °C or less (closed cup test). - 6.13.6.2 The engine shall be provided with either a manual starting system, or a power starting system with two independent sources of power.
 Any necessary starting aids shall also be provided.
-The engine starting systems and aids shall start the engine at an ambient temperature of -15 °C within 2 min. of commencing the start procedure.
-The temperature at which safe starting of the engine shall be provided for the ships that are constantly engaged in particular voyages is subject to special consideration by the Register.
-The starting systems shall not be impeded by the engine casing, thwarts or other obstructions.

-6.13.6.3 The force on the handle when actuating the propelling gear at the moment of starting shall not be more than 160 N per one person.

-6.13.6.4 The engine shall be capable of operating for not less than 5 min. after starting from cold condition when the lifeboat is out of water in "ready-to-lower" condition.

-6.13.6.5 The engine shall be capable of operating when the lifeboat is flooded up to the centreline of the crank shaft.

-6.13.6.6 The engine shall be provided with a reverse-reduction gear or other arrangement disengaging the propeller shafting and the propeller from the engine.
+The engine starting systems and aids shall start the engine at an ambient temperature of $-15\,^{\circ}\text{C}$ within 2 min. of commencing the start procedure.
+The temperature for the lifeboat provided for the ship constantly engaged in particular voyages may be different when substantiated by the procedure approved by the Register with regard to the area of navigation.
+The starting systems shall not be impeded by the engine casing, thwarts or other obstructions. - 6.13.6.3 The force on the handle when actuating the propelling gear at the moment of starting shall not be more than 160 N per one person. - 6.13.6.4 The engine shall be capable of operating for not less than 5 min. after starting from cold condition when the lifeboat is out of water in "ready-to-lower" condition. - 6.13.6.5 The engine shall be capable of operating when the lifeboat is flooded up to the centreline of the crank shaft. - 6.13.6.6 The engine shall be provided with a reverse-reduction gear or other arrangement disengaging the propeller shafting and the propeller from the engine.
 Provision shall be made for ahead and astern propulsion of the lifeboat.

-6.13.6.7 The exhaust pipe shall be so arranged as to prevent water from entering the engine in normal operation.

-6.13.6.8 The propeller shall be so arranged and guarded as to ensure safety of persons in the water and prevent damage to the propeller by floating debris.

-6.13.6.9 The speed of a lifeboat when proceeding ahead in calm water loaded with its full complement of persons and equipment and with all engine-powered auxiliary equipment shall be at least $\mathbf{6}$ knots and at least 2 knots when towing a liferaft of maximum carrying capacity available on board loaded with its full complement of persons and equipment or its equivalent.
-Sufficient fuel shall be provided to run the fully loaded lifeboat at $\mathbf{6}$ knots for a period of not less than 24 h at a temperature range expected in the area in which the ship operates.

-6.13.6.10 The lifeboat engine, reverse-reduction gear and engine-suspended accessories shall be protected with a casing made of low spread flame materials or non-combustible materials in accordance with 1.6, Part VI "Fire Protection" of the Rules for the Classification and Construction of Sea-Going Ships. or by other suitable means providing similar protection.
+- 6.13.6.7 The exhaust pipe shall be so arranged as to prevent water from entering the engine in normal operation. - 6.13.6.8 The propeller shall be so arranged and guarded as to ensure safety of persons in the water and prevent damage to the propeller by floating debris. - 6.13.6.9 The speed of a lifeboat when proceeding ahead in calm water loaded with its full complement of persons and equipment and with all engine-powered auxiliary equipment shall be at least 6 knots and at least 2 knots when towing a liferaft of maximum carrying capacity available on board loaded with its full complement of persons and equipment or its equivalent.
+Sufficient fuel shall be provided to run the fully loaded lifeboat at 6 knots for a period of not less than 24 h at a temperature range expected in the area in which the ship operates. - 6.13.6.10 The lifeboat engine, reverse-reduction gear and engine-suspended accessories shall be protected with a casing made of low spread flame materials or non-combustible materials in accordance with 1.6, Part VI "Fire Protection" of the Rules for the Classification and Construction of Sea-Going Ships. or by other suitable means providing similar protection.